webpro/jaguarundi/README.md

 	<link rel="stylesheet" href="http://static.example.org/css/stylesheet-468fb262.css" type="text/css"/>

-And the actual file being referenced here (`stylesheet-468fb262.css`) is created, obviously.
-For Javascript it works identical, but with `<script>` elements.
+And the actual file being referenced here (`stylesheet-468fb262.css`) is created, containing the minified source of the original files.
+For Javascript this works identical (using `<script>` elements).

 ## Configuration